 Submit the following in person (find our office) or by mail:

 Original certified copy of the court order showing the original seal and signature of the court clerk.
 (Our office will keep this document in a sealed file)

-If the court order changes the legal name of a person named on an Oregon birth certificate send a signed statement (fillable PDF) from the person named on the record if that person is 18 or older, or the parent requesting that the birth record be changed.
+If the court order changes the legal name of the child named on the Oregon birth certificate, send a authorization form (fillable PDF) completed and signed by the person named on the record if that person is 18 or older, or one parent listed on the birth record requesting that the birth record be changed.

 If the birth record is for a child under the age of 18, then a parent named on the birth record, the legal guardian, or the parent who has sole legal custody of the child may sign the request to change the birth certificate.

 A completed birth record order form (fillable PDF).
 The order form will provide the mailing address and information on how to pay the fee.